Philip IV of France Biography

 After Louis IX died on August 25, 1270, Philip III became the king of France and Philip IV’s elder brother, Louis, became the heir apparent.
 Philip’s mother suffered a fall from her horse while she was 6 months pregnant and died on January 28, 1271, before his father’s coronation ceremony was held in August that year.
 Philip also lost one of his younger brothers, Robert, that year.

-After Louis died in May 1276, possibly poisoned to death according to the orders of his stepmother, Marie of Brabant, Philip IV became the heir apparent of the French throne.
+After Louis died in May 1276, possibly under mysterious circumstances, Philip IV became the heir apparent to the French throne.
 Guillaume d'Ercuis, the almoner of Philip III, was his tutor.

-The Aragonese Crusade that was carried out against Peter III of Aragon during 1284–1285 concluded with the Aragonese victory, following which Philip possibly went into an agreement with Peter for the safe removal of the Crusader troops.
+The Aragonese Crusade carried out against Peter III of Aragon during 1284–1285 concluded with an Aragonese victory.
+It is speculated that Philip IV may have been involved in negotiations regarding the safe removal of Crusader troops, but historical records on this are inconclusive.

 Continue Reading Below